Always and Forever (Heatwave song): Critical reception

-Larry Flick from Billboard described the song as "a faithful rendition of a romantic standard".
-He added, "Layered with glorious strings and the golden input of producer Walter Afanasieff, single has the potential to go where his "Endless Love" duet with Mariah Carey did not–right to the top of the Hot 100.
+Larry Flick from Billboard magazine described the song as "a faithful rendition of a romantic standard".
+He added, "Layered with glorious strings and the golden input of producer Walter Afanasieff, single has the potential to go where his 'Endless Love' duet with Mariah Carey did not–right to the top of the Hot 100.
 His voice has rarely fit so well with a song intended for pop radio consumption."
-Steve Baltin from Cash Box stated, "Despite the challenge of young guns on the r&b charts and big-name stars on the pop charts, Luther’s new album Songs, made up of covers, has been a big crossover hit. [...]
+Steve Baltin from Cash Box stated, "Despite the challenge of young guns on the r&b charts and big-name stars on the pop charts, Luther's new album Songs, made up of covers, has been a big crossover hit. [...]
 This remake of an r&b classic should keep the fire burning, as Vandross gives the song the treatment, exploding at the climax.
 Big on A.C. and urban, with some top 40 appeal."
-In his weekly UK chart commentary, James Masterton felt that "it never was the most exciting of records and Luther does little to add to this."
+In his weekly UK chart commentary, James Masterton felt "it never was the most exciting of records and Luther does little to add to this."